david2999999/Leet-Code-Youtube/README.md

         - What are the parameters?
         - What are the base cases?
         - What do we do in each of the recursive call?

-- Write out "Time and Space Complexity"
+### Time and Space Complexity
 - Average case?
-        - O(nlogn) for balanced binary tree
 - Worst case?
-        - O(n) for unbalanced binary tree
-    - Can we improve our time/space complexity by using a different algorithm or data structure?